 Yes, it is generally very safe and has no side effects, though minor adverse events may happen, such as needle caused sharp pain, which disappears soon after adjustment.
-The acupuncturist in Waikanae always listens to you and follows sound procedures and takes care of the minor discomfort.
+The acupuncturist in Kapiti always listens to you and follows sound procedures and takes care of the minor discomfort.

 Zhang et al 2010 (Review of 98 case reports and 17 case series)(1) ‘Various types of acupuncture-related adverse events have been reported in China.
 Similar events have been reported by other countries, usually as a result of inappropriate technique.
 Acupuncture can be considered inherently safe in the hands of well-trained practitioners’ (1).